Andrew has a keen interest in all aspects of poetry and writes extensively on the subject. His poems are published online and in print.

-And interestingly, note that the line Our Summer made her light escape implies a personal connection; this happiness and light is 'owned', and so becomes shared human experience.
+And interestingly, note that the line Our Summer made her light escape implies a personal connection; this happiness and light are 'owned', and so becomes a shared human experience.

 Some of the language reflects the idea of slow, daily change: twilight, afternoon, dusk, morning - the diurnal cycle - but that this is essentially a difficult process to understand because it is imperceptible, barely noticeable.

 We as humans might notice the small daily changes in life, how busy we need to be, and how much we have to fit in, but as we get older we puzzle over just how quickly time goes.

 The themes of the poem are:

 - Loss and grief within natural time cycles

 - Dealing with grief in the context of personal growth.

 Little wonder that the poet chose the word perfidy (treachery) as if time was trying to undermine us.
 This is why stanzas three and four are explanatory, they break time down into periods of the day, in readiness for the light escape.